-Cardiomyopathy is disease of abnormal heart muscle in which the heart muscle becomes weakened, stretched, or has another structural problem.
+Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.
 It often contributes to the heart's inability to pump or function well.

 There are many types of cardiomyopathy, with different causes.
 Some of the more common ones are:

-Hypertrophic cardiomyopathy (HCM) is a condition in which the heart muscle becomes thick.
+- Hypertrophic cardiomyopathy (HCM) is a condition in which the heart muscle becomes thick.
 This makes it harder for blood to leave the heart.
 This type of cardiomyopathy is most often passed down through families.

-Ischemic cardiomyopathy is caused by a narrowing of the arteries that supply the heart with blood.
+- Ischemic cardiomyopathy is caused by a narrowing of the arteries that supply the heart with blood.
 It makes the heart walls thin so they do not pump well.

-Restrictive cardiomyopathy is a group of disorders.
+- Restrictive cardiomyopathy is a group of disorders.
 The heart chambers are unable to fill with blood because the heart muscle is stiff.
 The most common causes of this type of cardiomyopathy are amyloidosis and scarring of the heart from an unknown cause.

-Peripartum cardiomyopathy occurs during pregnancy or in the first 5 months afterward.
+- Peripartum cardiomyopathy occurs during pregnancy or in the first 5 months afterward.

 Procedures or surgeries may also be used, including:

-A defibrillator that sends an electrical pulse to stop life-threatening abnormal heart rhythms
+- A defibrillator that sends an electrical pulse to stop life-threatening abnormal heart rhythms

-A pacemaker that treats a slow heart rate or helps the heart beat in a more coordinated fashion
+- A pacemaker that treats a slow heart rate or helps the heart beat in a more coordinated fashion